bigchaindb/bigchaindb/docs/server/source/production-deployment-template/bigchaindb-network-on-kubernetes.rst

 Configure users and access control for each MongoDB instance in the network by referring to the following section:

-* :ref:`Configure Users and Access Control for MongoDB <configure-users-and-access-control-mongodb-tmt>`.
+* :ref:`Configure Users and Access Control for MongoDB <configure-users-and-access-control-mongodb>`.

 Deploy Tendermint Kubernetes StatefulSet
 ----------------------------------------

-Deploy the Tendermint Stateful for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>` and referring to the following instructions:
+Deploy the Tendermint Stateful for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:`create-kubernetes-stateful-set-tmt`.
+* :ref:`create-kubernetes-stateful-set`.

 Start Kubernetes Deployment for MongoDB Monitoring Agent
 ---------------------------------------------------------

-Start the MongoDB monitoring agent Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>` and referring to the following instructions:
+Start the MongoDB monitoring agent Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:`Start a Kubernetes StatefulSet for Tendermint <start-kubernetes-deployment-for-mdb-mon-agent-tmt>`.
+* :ref:`Start a Kubernetes StatefulSet for Tendermint <start-kubernetes-deployment-for-mdb-mon-agent>`.

 Start Kubernetes Deployment for BigchainDB
 ------------------------------------------

-Start the BigchainDB Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>` and referring to the following instructions:
+Start the BigchainDB Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:`Start a Kubernetes Deployment for BigchainDB <start-kubernetes-deployment-bdb-tmt>`.
+* :ref:`Start a Kubernetes Deployment for BigchainDB <start-kubernetes-deployment-bdb>`.

 Start Kubernetes Deployment for OpenResty
 ------------------------------------------

-Start the OpenResty Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>` and referring to the following instructions:
+Start the OpenResty Kubernetes deployment for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:` Start a Kubernetes Deployment for OpenResty <start-kubernetes-deployment-openresty-tmt>`.
+* :ref:`Start a Kubernetes Deployment for OpenResty <start-kubernetes-deployment-openresty>`.

 Verify and Test